Authenticating to the API

 -X POST https://id.core.matillion.com/oauth/dpc/token

-Step 3: Obtaining the access token
+Step 3: Obtaining an API access token

 The response will be a JSON object containing the access token.
 Note that this token will expire after 30 minutes.